ServerlessOpsIO/serverlessops-workshops/01-up-and-running/03-build-new-service/README.md

 Change to the wild-rydes-ride-request project

 ```
-$ cd ../wild-rydes-ride-requests
+$ cd $WORKSHOP/wild-rydes-ride-requests
 ```

-#### Update wild-rydes-ride-record serverless.yml
+#### Update wild-rydes-ride-requests serverless.yml
-Now that wild-rydes-ride-record is ready for use, wild-rydes-ride-requests must send data to it.
+Now that _wild-rydes-ride-record_ is ready for use, _wild-rydes-ride-requests_ must send data to it.
 There's actually two simple ways of doing this.
 One is to use a CloudFormation function.
 The other is to use Serverless Framework variable interpolation.
 The value you want to lookup was created in step 2's _"Add Stack Outputs"_ section.

 <details>
 <summary><strong>Hint</strong></summary>